hyspace/node-curl-download/README.md

 # node.js downloader

-Download any file without blocking your server using all the power from wget.
+Download any file without blocking your server using the power of curl.

 ## Download and install